Podcast

 Reflection – Episode 20: Compulsion, Delegation, and Determination

 In Episode 20 of Reflection, we examine one of the Qur’an’s most enduring theological questions: human freedom under divine sovereignty.
 The episode explores the tension between jabr (compulsion), tafwīḍ (delegation), and qadar (divine determination).
 Rather than reducing the debate to abstract theory, the Qur’an reframes moral responsibility, agency, and accountability.
 Drawing on Tafsīr al-Mīzān, we reflect on the Shīʿī articulation of al-amr bayn al-amrayn — a path between absolute determinism and total autonomy.
-The episode reveals how divine justice and human responsibility coexist without contradiction.

 Jan 16, 2026